The Ultimate List of Moving Supplies for an Easy Move

 Cushioning

 Of course, you don’t want to just throw everything in a box.
-Use foam wrap sheets to protect fragile items like your dishes.
+Use packing paper sheets to protect fragile items like your dishes.
 Bubble wrap works well for wrapping up larger or oddly shaped breakables.

 Newspaper also provides a frugal, if less effective, option.
 Just hold on to your newspaper for a few weeks, or even ask your neighbors for their papers after they’re done reading.
 Just remember that newspaper won’t have nearly the cushioning ability of proper packing supplies, so avoid using it for really delicate items.